 Who would have thought that we’d be sitting at your computers or on our phones watching others open boxes on the Web?

 Whatever the reason why we watch these videos it’s still providing affiliates a method to earn commissions.
 These videos are extremely easy to create.
-If you go the extra mile to make additional videos around the product then you can expect more.
+If you go the extra mile to make additional videos on the product then you can expect more.